What is COP?

 By mobilising and training youth to make the wider audience aware of the solutions and opportunities in this battle, we want to give youth globally the space and tools to change their climate related habits, but above all get politically engaged around the local climate agenda.
 We are sending a message to (local) decision makers: civil society is stepping up, and you should too.

 We will set climate tables right in front of iconic landmarks in major cities and rural areas around the world to bridge the gap and bring the essence of COP closer to home.
-The aim of #FlashCOP is to be visible in the streets, igniting accessible conversations about the climate crisis, and actively engaging the public in efforts to combat it.
-Moreover, we are planning to make climate demands to local policy makers by promoting best practices to local governments, and hold them accountable for their role in this crucial battle.
+The aim of #FlashCOP is to be visible in the streets, raising awareness and igniting accessible conversations about the climate crisis.
+These climate tables, envisioned as interactive spaces, whether they be desks, benches, or booths, will serve as hubs for engagement.
+We will connect with passers-by, educate them on the climate crisis and its impact on our food system, and actively engage them in efforts to combat it.

 Get involved!